ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

         }
     );

-Note that our :ref:`official embed method <embed>` contains a shortcut for assigning event listeners, directly in the embed code:
+Note that our :ref:`official embed method <embedding>` contains a shortcut for assigning event listeners, directly in the embed code:

 .. code-block:: html